overhide/overhide/README.md

 ## [On Applicability of a Key-Value Store](docs/state-funnel.md)

 An example of *overhide* [applicability](docs/state-funnel.md) to a problem customairly solved with a relational database in the back-end.

+## Tell Your Users

+This is a selection of pages your can link to from your application or service to tell your users that:

+* they own their data
+* their data is encrypted before it leaves their browser
+* they continues to have all the availability and reliability benefits of the cloud

+Your service let's users create their own *overhide* data: [link here](user-owned.html).

+Your service let's users use delegated data: [link here](delegated.html).